 One of few large-capacity high-efficiency laundry centers.
 Washer has a clog-free design that helps drain water fully.
 Runs more quietly than other options on the market.
 Backed by a 10-year warranty.

 Expensive, and the control panel has somewhat of a learning curve.

-The model sports a dual-action agitator to thoroughly clean garments, and the dryer is large for a load of fluffy towels or a down comforter.
+This model's washer sports a dual-action agitator to thoroughly clean garments, and the dryer is large enough for a load of fluffy towels or a down comforter.

-Despite having multiple wash options, the washer doesn't have any additional features.
-There's no control-lock lid or add-garment pause button.
+Washer doesn't have any additional features.
+No control-lock lid or add-garment pause button.

 Having a washer and dryer in your home makes doing laundry as easy as can be.
 But if you have a small house or apartment, you might not have much space to devote to laundry appliances.
 But that doesn’t mean you have to start saving quarters for the laundromat.
 With a stackable washer and dryer, you can have your own laundry center even in a small space.

 If you’re going to invest in a stackable washer and dryer, you want to be sure to choose the right model.
 Considering the number of options available, shopping can be a challenge.

 At BestReviews, we work to make shopping as simple as possible.
 Our in-depth product research arms you with all the facts you need, so you know exactly what to look for when you start shopping.
 That means you can find the right products for your home in record time.
 If you’re ready to find a stackable washer and dryer, keep reading our shopping guide for plenty of helpful tips.

 Unlike traditional washers and dryers that sit side by side on the floor, a stackable washer and dryer is an all-in-one appliance with a dryer on top of the washing machine.
 Most models feature a front-loading dryer and a top-loading washer, but some have both a front-loading dryer and front-loading washer.